Installer Directory

 Daily 4kW solar PV system output in the UK:

-In the UK, a 4kW solar PV system, using this equation may generate 10-16 kWh per day, depending on the time of year.
+In the UK, a 4kW solar PV system may generate around 8–15 kWh per day on average across the year, depending on season and location.

 Annual 4kW solar PV system output in the UK: